-GNAT interviewed the Safe Roads Committee and discussed the proposal they brought to voters.
+GNAT interviewed the Safe Roads Committee and discussed the original proposal they brought to voters.
 View the video here: Safe Road Committee Interview

 The Sunderland Safe Roads Final Report has been issued and split into two documents due to its large size.
 If you have a slow connection it may take some time to download.